Gruntfuggly/todo-tree/README.md

 **todo-tree.filtering.passGlobsToRipgrep** (`true`)
 Set this to false to apply the globs *after* the search (legacy behaviour).

+**todo-tree.filtering.useBuiltInExcludes** ('false')
+Set this to true to include the built in file excludes setting.

 **todo-tree.highlights.highlightDelay** (`500`)
 The delay before highlighting (milliseconds).